imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/overview-deploying-languages-microsoft-365-apps.md

 To deploy just the proofing tools, use the same tools you used to deploy Office, such as Configuration Manager or the ODT.
 You can include proofing tools in the initial deployment of Office, or you can add them later to an existing deployment.

 > [!NOTE]
 > To install proofing tools, you must be using at least Version 1803 of Microsoft 365 Apps.
 You must also be using the latest version of the Office Deployment Tool, which you can download from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=49117).
-In addition, you cannot use the Office Customization Tool to create the configuration file, because this feature is not yet available in that tool.
+In addition, you can't use the Office Customization Tool to create the configuration file, because this feature isn't yet available in that tool.
 Instead, you must edit the configuration file in a text editor.

 If you're adding to an existing deployment, the ODT automatically uses the same architecture (32 bit or 64 bit) and source location (Office CDN or local source) as the existing installation of Microsoft 365 Apps.
 Because the same architecture and location is used, you don't need to specify these values when creating the configuration file, meaning you can use a single configuration file to deploy to multiple deployment groups.

 1. When creating the configuration file in a text editor, use "ProofingTools" as the Product ID, along with the appropriate Language IDs, as shown in the example.
-2. If you deploy languages from a local source, you must download the proofing tools to that source first.
+2. When deploying languages from a local source, you must download the proofing tools to that source first.
 For more information, see [Download the installation files for Microsoft 365 Apps](overview-office-deployment-tool.md#download-the-installation-files-for-microsoft-365-apps).
 3. When you use a local source, include the AllowCdnFallback attribute in the configuration file to use the Office CDN as a backup for language packs and proofing tools, as shown in the example.

 For details on how to edit the configuration file in a text editor, see [Configuration options for the Office Deployment Tool](office-deployment-tool-configuration-options.md).